dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/fundamentals.md

 ## Actors and the Stage {#actors-and-stage}

+Actor is the primary object with which DALi applications interact.
 A DALi application uses a hierachy of Dali::Actor objects to position visible content.
 An actor inherits a position relative to its parent, and can be moved relative to this point.
 UI controls can be built by combining multiple actors.

+The Stage is a top-level object used for displaying a tree of Actors.
-To display the contents of an actor, it must be connected to the Dali::Stage.
-This provides an invisible root (top-level) actor, to which all other actors are added.
-A direct or indirect child of the root actor is considered "on-stage".
-Multi-touch events are received through signals emitted by on-stage actors.
+To display the contents of an actor, it must be added to the Dali::Stage,

 The following example shows how to connect a new actor to the stage:

 ~~~{.cpp}